Maryland Wheelchair Seating and Positioning Accessories

 - Even on a brand-new wheelchair, you may find that the seat isn’t ideal for your specific body positioning and comfort requirements.

 - The original cushion on your wheelchair will get worn out eventually and become less comfortable.

 Whether you are looking to replace your old, deflated cushion or want to outfit your new wheelchair with the most comfortable seating, Freedom Mobility can help.
-We believe that your wheelchair experience should be as enjoyable as possible, which is why we stock the highest quality, most comfortable wheelchair cushions in Maryland.
+We believe that your wheelchair experience should be as enjoyable as possible, which is why we stock the highest quality, most comfortable wheelchair cushions in Central Maryland.

 Poorly tailored or uncomfortable wheelchair cushions can lead to: